 FCM 6423 Character Rigging

 FCM 6433 2D/CG Animation Pipeline

 FCM 649V CEA Studios Internship

 FCM 6513 Advanced Storyboarding

 - Tuition: $1,098* per credit hour; students can audit for no credit at a rate of 50 percent of regular tuition

 - Books and Fees: Not included in tuition

 - Application Fee: $50

 - Graduation Fee: $195

 The tuition cost does not include program fees or equipment purchasing fees.
-While most of the gear will be provided for first year students on a loan/check out basis, it is required that students buy a MacBook Pro loaded with filmmaking software.
+While most of the gear will be provided for first year students on a loan/check out basis, it is required that students own a MacBook Pro.
+Students may need subscriptions for Screenwriting, Film Making, or Animation software.
 You can choose to buy one through the university in your first semester in the program.